List of VeggieTales characters: Charlie Pincher

 Charlie Pincher (introduced 2002) is an old scallion who first appeared in "The Star of Christmas".
 He is scraggly in appearance, donning a five o'clock shadow with crooked stalks and a nose to match.
 Charlie often speaks in a cockney accent, but sometimes has a Southern accent, depending on the character he's playing.
 He is frequently cast as a hermit or an aloof character.
-His other notable appearances include "Lord of the Beans", "Moe and the Big Exit", "Abe and the Amazing Promise", "Pistachio – The Little Boy That Woodn't", and the short "Bob's Vacation" from the compilation DVD "God Made You Special".
+His other notable appearances include "Lord of the Beans", "Moe and the Big Exit", "Abe and the Amazing Promise", "Pistachio – The Little Boy That Woodn't", and the short "Bob's Vacation" from the compilation DVD "God Made You Special."
+He also plays the innkeeper Jolly Joe in The Pirates Who Don't Do Anything feature film.